Skip to Content

 • customer.multitenant.vovk.dev for the customer tenant,

-• *.customer.multitenant.vovk.dev for a specific customer tenant, like acme.customer.multitenant.vovk.dev, it’s going to share customer tenant API,
+• *.customer.multitenant.vovk.dev for a specific customer tenant (for example, acme.customer.multitenant.vovk.dev), which shares the customer tenant API,

 • pro.acme.customer.multitenant.vovk.dev to illustrate multiple subdomains.
-Vercel has limited support for wildcard subdomains, and acme is used as a placeholder for the customer name to illustrate the idea.
+Vercel has limited wildcard support, so acme is used as a placeholder.

-Use Next.js built-in dynamic routes to handle tenant-specific paths.
+Use Next.js dynamic routes to handle tenant‑specific paths.

 • page.tsx domain: multitenant.vovk.dev, segment: "root"